jhortizo/heuristics-ccvrptw/README.md

 I am using [poetry](https://python-poetry.org/) for virtual environment dependencies management.
 Feel free to use it or directly install the requirements from the `pyproject.toml`.
 You could use a default environment with common libraries installed, it should work without problem.

-The scripts `single_solution.py` and `multiple_solutions.py` contain the code to run, and the results get saved in `results` folder (also included in the repository).
+The scripts in the `scripts` folders contain the code to run, separated by different stages of the project (deliveries for the course), and the results get saved in `results` folder (also included in the repository).
 The folder `heuristic_ccvrptw` contains modules with utility functions.

 The data within `reference_data` is retrieved from [1], which is the main reference for this paper.
 The codes here are based on the studies presented there.

 This repository also uses the data from the well-known Solomon instances for the VRP problem [2].
 They are accesed from [CervEdin/solomon-vrptw-benchmarks](https://github.com/CervEdin/solomon-vrptw-benchmarks/tree/main) repository programmatically, so the code downloads them automatically if required.

+### What about the `first-delivery` folder?

+The first delivery for the course project is a Literature Review, so it's not available here.
+I chose to respect that numueration, so there is no `first-delivery` here.

 ## References